 This bid is part of the Strong Club system, where the 2 No Trump bid is not used as a natural bid.
 It is a conventional bid showing a hand with at least two 5-card Minor suits.
 The strength of the holding and the meaning of the responses, especially in a major suit, are a matter of partnership understanding.

-Two No Trump Opening For Either Both Major Suits or Both Minor Suits
+Two No Trump Either As Both Major Suits Or Both Minor Suits

 The origin of this conventional opening method is unknown and is considered to be classified as a Highly Unusual Method - HUM - in that no known suit is recognizable when opened.
 It is, or was, generally played in Norway and has been allowed to be played in several divisions of bridge events and even on a national level, but has been disallowed owing to the fact that any opening, as defined by the sponsoring bridge organizations, is defined by indicating at least one known suit if the opening bid is weaker than 16 high card points.